"Look, I'm sorry. I didn't think they'd be right outside the door!"

 He finished asking the question as both of them stood up and stepped away from the couch.
 June did not grab her things and Blake walked over to the front door to open it.
 He and June stepped out, and immediately looked right.
 The headlights of a blue sedan shut off, and a woman stepped out into the driveway next door.
 She was a brunette, a bit taller than him, and a slight more heavyset.
 June walked down the sidewalk a little, then stopped.

 The woman walked around the little sedan, but something looked off about the way she walked.
 Sluggish, as though a wave of exhaustion had overtaken her some time ago.
-"Hi, baby."
+Her purse nearly slid off her shoulder, and she slowly picked up some keys off the ground as she greeted, "Hi, baby."

 Even the response by her was soft and sluggish.
 Blake narrowed his eyes but said nothing.